KateR20/KateR20/README.md

 Front-End Developer in Training | Web_With_Kate

-🇬🇧 Welsh-born living in Canada since 2005
+💻 Currently building my developer portfolio one project at a time 🇬🇧 Welsh-born living in Canada since 2005
 👩‍💻 Web Development student at triOS College
 🐶 Dog lover (Shaggy approved)